• Skip to primary navigation

 It means to remove unnecessary things and make your home nice and orderly when you think the time is coming closer for you to leave the planet.

-The truth is we all have people in our lives that have a lot of stuff and if that stuff isn’t dealt with before their passing we will have to.
+The truth is, we all have people in our lives who have a lot of stuff, and if that stuff isn’t dealt with before their passing, we will have to.
 That’s an overwhelming task to take on when you are dealing with a great loss.

-I think of my great grandma who passed away several years ago.
-She had a very modest home and had left notes on many of her items with where she wanted them to go.
+I think of my great-grandma, who passed away several years ago.
+She had a very modest home and had left notes on many of her items on where she wanted them to go.
 I’m sure this made cleaning out her home much easier for all involved.

 How to Practice Swedish Death Cleaning